JerricaRaemer/databyjerrica.com/_posts/2025-06-15-reducing_errors_2.md

 *How behavioral analysis helped improve benefits education and reduce costly mistakes*

 Benefits plans are only as effective as the participants’ ability to use them.
-When participants don’t understand their plans, it doesn’t just impact them—it creates a ripple effect of support tickets, lost funds, and missed compliance opportunities.
+When participants don’t understand their plans, it doesn’t just impact them; it creates a ripple effect of support tickets, lost funds, and missed compliance opportunities.

-In this post, I’ll walk through how I used data to uncover trends in participant confusion—and transformed those insights into an education strategy that saved time, money, and frustration.
+In this post, I’ll walk through how I used data to uncover trends in participant confusion and transformed those insights into an education strategy that saved time, money, and frustration.

 ## The Problem: Repeat Escalations, Denied Claims, and Forfeitures